 How it works

-1) Select a browser target
+1) Choose a browser target

-Use --browser for common targets, or pass a custom browser binary.
+Choose where you want to run your extension.
+Use--browser for common targets, or pass a custom browser binary.

 - macOS: